 January is long gone but winter is still very much here, with its short days and cold, wintry nights.
 If you -like me- would rather face a two-headed dragon than going out on a freezing February night, I have a little gift for you: a selection of some of my favourite books so you can snuggle up on your sofa and get the best career advice, laugh out loud or travel to an exotic destination while wearing your comfy pyjamas.
 You can buy me dinner later.

 So, without further ado, here are my February picks:

 “Mindset: How You Can Fulfil Your Potential” by Carol S. Dweck

 Dr Dweck is a reputed psychologist from Stanford University whose work is focused on the way people deal with challenges and learning.
 According to her, there are two types of mindset: the fixed mindset and the growth mindset.
 Most people have a bit of both.

 The fixed mindset is all about believing in innate talent: some people are simply born with super abilities and some aren’t.
 For example, some guy (let’s call him Sean) starts taking Japanese lessons because he dreams of eating fresh sushi in Tokyo and watching Noragami without subtitles.
 Soon, Sean discovers that the process of learning a whole new language can be quite intimidating and long.
 After a couple of classes, he watches a video on YouTube of a guy who can speak 28 languages fluently.
 Tired and a bit frustrated, Sean thinks to himself “this person was obviously born with that talent, why am I even trying to learn Japanese?
 I’m not good enough!”
-Sadly, our friend stops going to his Japanese lessons and misses a great opportunity.
+Sadly, our friend stops going to his Japanese lessons and misses on a great opportunity.